Pet insurance cover with Sainsbury’s Bank

-To help you understand what’s what, this simple guide details what’s typically included in pet insurance policies.
-You will also find what you may be able to add as optional extras, as well as common pet insurance exclusions.
+To help you understand what’s what, this guide details what’s typically included in most pet insurance policies.

 The most common reason to take out pet insurance is to cover the cost of expensive vet fees if your pet gets injured or falls ill.

 Cover for vet fees is included in all pet insurance policies.
-The amount you’ll be covered for will depend on the company, product and level of cover you choose.
+But the amount you may be covered for will depend on the company, product and level of cover you choose.

-When you’re doing your research, it’s important to read the policy documents carefully so you know the maximum benefits that’ll be paid out plus any excesses, special conditions and exclusions that apply.
+When you’re doing your research on pet insurance and what it covers, it’s important to read the policy documents carefully so you know the maximum benefits that could be paid out plus any excesses, special conditions and exclusions that apply.

-As well as cover for vet fees, most standard pet insurance policies will also typically cover:
+As well as cover for vet fees, most standard pet insurance cover in the UK includes:

 What else can pet insurance cover?